 The Big Picture -- For the most part, Chicago hotels offer a quintessential urban experience: Rooms come with views of surrounding skyscrapers, and the bustle of city life hits you as soon as you step outside the lobby doors.
 Every major hotel chain is represented here, from the traditionally luxe Ritz-Carlton and Peninsula to the more casual, family-focused Embassy Suites or Best Western River North.
-But many hotels here have their own unique character, from the industrial-chic look of the Dana Hotel and Spa to the vibrant in-room art at the Hotel Indigo.
+But many hotels here have their own unique character.

-Chicago has its share of places that tout themselves as "boutique" hotels, such as the Hotel Felix and The James Chicago, but these aren't quite the same as their New York, Miami, or Los Angeles counterparts; the so-called beautiful people who frequent these spots on the coasts aren't likely to stop off in Chicago.
+Chicago has its share of places that tout themselves as "boutique" hotels, such as the Hotel Felix, but these aren't quite the same as their New York, Miami, or Los Angeles counterparts; the so-called beautiful people who frequent these spots on the coasts aren't likely to stop off in Chicago.
 No matter where you stay in town, you'll likely find that your fellow guests are business travelers or vacationing families, though the boutiques attract a generally younger crowd.

 Alternative Accommodations -- If you'd prefer to stay in a private home, a centralized reservations service called At Home Inn Chicago, P.O.
 Box 14088, Chicago, IL 60614 (tel.
 800/375-7084 or 312/640-1050; fax 312/640-1012; www.athomeinnchicago.com), lists more than 70 accommodations in the city.
 Options range from high-rise and loft apartments to guest rooms carved from a former private club on the 40th floor of a Loop office building.
-Most lie within 3 miles of downtown (many are located in the Gold Coast, Old Town, and Lincoln Park neighborhoods) and will run you about $150 to $300 per night for apartments, and as low as $105 for guest rooms in private homes.
+Most lie within 3 miles of downtown (many are located in the Gold Coast, Old Town, and Lincoln Park neighborhoods).
 Most require a minimum stay of 2 or 3 nights.